-The best way to treat cardio is to do as little as you can get away with.
-If 20 mins, 3 times a week gets you where you want to be, then leave it there.
+I recommend you do as little as you can get away with.
+If 20 mins, 3 times a week gets you the results you're looking for, then great, leave it there.
 If you’re not seeing the results you want, don’t look at increasing your exercise volume until you’ve visited your diet.
-That’s the best place to start.

 Fat loss is almost entirely driven by what you eat.
 If you are eating too many calories, you will not lose weight, no matter how much cardio you do.
 If you need help with your nutrition, I recommend 2B Mindset as it's simple, flexible and designed by a Registered Dietitian who lost over 100 pounds.

 Now that we know more isn't better when it comes to cardio, what's the best form of cardio to get results?
 Personally, I think HIIT or Metabolic Conditioning-based cardio will give you the best results in the least amount of time.

 This style of workout is intense and often recruits a lot more muscle use because it incorporate plyometrics, weight lifting circuits and explosive movements.
 This is cardio that will enhance muscle strength and endurance rather than take away from it.

 The best place to find these cardio workouts to do at home is through online workout platforms.
 My best recommendations are OpenFit or Beachbody.
 Beachbody has some of my favorite HIIT-based cardio classes including Turbo Jam, Transform 20 and Insanity Max 30.
 However, I only recommend doing them 2 or 3 times a week if you're following a weight training program.

 If you want a weight training program that incorporates both HIIT based workouts and weight lifting, I recommend